wolfgangunger/cdk-codepipeline/README.md

 create codestar connection in AWS Toolchain Account ( if you want to use code star. otherwise you have to configure your Github in the source )
 ### cdk.json
-adapt the cdk.json for your accounts, also codestar connection url
+adapt the cdk.json for your accounts, also codestar connection url adapt branch names etc
 ### write and add your stacks
 create your own stacks and add to infrastructure folder, add to AppDeploy, write tests
 ### deploy the roles to the stage accounts
+deploy the 3 roles to dev, qa and prod
 #### bootstrap
 bootstrap the toolchain & stage accounts with toolchain credentials